Is there any other business where time and allocation of resources matter so much as in healthcare and hospital management?

 If there appears to be a slow uptake of new systems, perhaps it’s because potential users in healthcare are (like many caught up in the Big Data wave) struggling to find a purposeful use for the location data that they already possess.

-But based on how our existing healthcare clients are using eSpatial, we’ve put together 9 ways mapping software for healthcare professionals can reduce stress by improving response times, saving on waste and achieving higher levels of patient care.
+But based on how our existing healthcare clients are mastering their Excel data using eSpatial, we’ve put together 9 ways mapping software for healthcare professionals can reduce stress by improving response times, saving on waste and achieving higher levels of patient care.

-Mapping software allows hospitals and clinics to visually survey areas, where patients can be plotted based on county boundaries or even zip codes.
-Population densities (or average age of a population) can be a deciding factor in whether to build a hospital or clinic or to expand mobile health services.
+Mapping software allows hospitals and clinics to take Excel data, plot it on a pin map, and visually survey areas where patients are located within county boundaries or even zip codes.
+Population densities can be a deciding factor in whether to build a hospital or clinic or to expand mobile health services.

 2. Power to segment clusters